 The city of Montréal has several facets.
 With its cobblestone streets, soaring cathedrals, and bustling streetscapes, it exudes a European charm.
 But it also offers a distinctly Canadian acceptance thanks to its population, which is incredibly diverse and hospitable, as well as its glowing metropolis and thriving cultural scene.

-Montréal is define by the beautiful confluence of these two cultures.
+Montréal is defined by the beautiful confluence of these two cultures.
 Montréal has the biggest French-speaking metropolitan population in the world and is also the largest metropolis in Quebec.

-No matter how unusual your travel preferences are, you’ll find something here.
+No matter how unusual it is to think about what can i do in Montreal, you’ll find something here.
 Maybe you’re a nature and outdoor enthusiast who yearns for hikes.
 A devoted urbanite who enjoys cutting-edge architecture and hip bars?
 A photographer looking for picturesque locations and third-wave coffee shops?
 Montréal has everything for everyone.

-- What to do in Montreal, Canada and Places to Visit
+- Best Things to Do in Montreal, Canada

 - 1. The Old Port is More Sedative Than You Expect